The Absolute Startup Guide for Contractors

 You should have with you all important documents, predominantly identification and visa when working abroad, you should also keep safe documents which can be asked for by local police, inspectors or employers such as financial records, police certificates etc.

 Try following events on social media platforms, which will help you build your system in the target country.
 You can also try attending events, seminars or training sessions, to build connections and understand the culture better.
 You can also use digital tools to help you network such as joining facebook groups or locating key people to connect to on linkedin.

 The roaming charges are quite expensive in foreign countries so it’s better to get a local sim, this will make communication easier and less costly.

 Keep cash in hand

-Keep cash in hand, as certain local vendors might not accept credit cards, such as taxi drivers or local shopkeepers.
+Keep some money in hand, as certain local vendors might not accept credit cards, such as taxi drivers or local shopkeepers.

 Learn about the local culture